overturetool/overture/documentation/examples/VDMSL/HASL/README.txt

-This is a sequential VDM++ version of a home automation example constructed by Sune Wolff.
+This is a VDM-SL version of a home automation example constructed by Sune Wolff.

 More information can be found in: